Creative jealousy is a mutation of inspiration that can stagnate you under the weight of inadequacy and impostor syndrome.

 My silly feelings of creative jealousy were born from a thought process that assumed that since someone else has done it, it’s now exclusively theirs and I would just be stealing their idea.
-In theory, I felt I’d be violating some figurative creative copyright; as if I’d be forfeiting my own authenticity by forging someone else’s.
+In theory, I felt I’d be violating some figurative creative copyright.
+I felt as if I’d be forfeiting my own authenticity by forging someone else’s.

 But in practice, I found my own voice within a conversation they initiated.
-I found that “copying” is a trivial and irrational worry in the nature of inspiration—it is quite unnatural in the employment of stolen techniques and coveted concepts, as we naturally impose our own idiosyncratic styles and characteristics.
+I found that “copying” is a trivial and irrational worry in context of inspiration.
+Copying is unnatural in the employment of stolen techniques and concepts, as we naturally impose our own idiosyncratic characteristics.

 After all, it was one of the greats who asserted that “good artists copy, great artists steal.”
-It is okay to appropriate art.
-Copycats simply replicate an original while thieves adopt and impose their own signatures and idiosyncrasies on something that is now their own.
+It is okay to be a thief in art.
+Whereas copycats simply replicate, these noble thieves adopt and impose their own signatures onto something that is now their own.

 “Good artists copy, great artists steal” – Pablo Picasso

-Creative imitation is the essence of entire movements
+Creative imitation is the essence of artistic movements

 And wasn’t every artistic movement or period essentially the result of imitation (read: stealing)?
-The result of one artist peeking at his peer’s paper and writing down the answers in his own handwriting, making sure his signature was written in the corner and then turning it in as his own?
+The result of one artist peeking at their peer’s paper and writing down the answers in their own handwriting?
+The culmination of ensuring their signature was written in the corner and then turning it in as their own?

 Just look at the distinctive acclaim Van Gogh managed to achieve without stepping on the toes of Monet’s legacy.
-They both coexist in history as masters in their own right, both bodies of work untainted by accusations of infringement or knock off.
+They both coexist in history as masters in their own right, both bodies of work untainted by accusations of infringement or fraudulence.
 Two distinct paths were paved from one idea.

 It is rewarding to be a pioneer, to be the very first, but it is just as rewarding to witness and then interpret that genius within a new physical, mental and spiritual aesthetic.